Layr-Labs/sidecar/.github/pull_request_template.md

 - [ ] Chore (non-breaking change which does not add functionality)
 - [ ] Docs (documentation updates)
 - [ ] Performance improvement
+- [ ] Refactor (non-breaking change which does not add or remove functionality)

 ## How Has This Been Tested?